Mut4All: Fuzzing Compilers via LLM-Synthesized Mutators Learned from Bug Reports: Approach

 \subsection{Mutator Invention}

 Compilers, as the foundation of modern software development, are among the most actively maintained and scrutinized components in the open-source ecosystem.
 Bugs and usage issues are frequently reported on platforms such as GitHub, often accompanied by detailed discussions, triggering code snippets, and diagnostic outputs.
 These bug reports reflect valuable domain knowledge from compiler developers and often highlight specific language constructs or internal behaviors prone to failure. \ourtool leverages these historical bug reports as input to its first component, the \textit{Mutator Invention} agent.
 This agent analyzes the bug descriptions and associated code to identify underlying language features responsible for the reported failures, and uses this analysis to design targeted mutation operators.
-It is based on the observation that many historical compiler bugs arise from recurring constructs or subtle corner cases that are difficult to expose via generic mutations—such as simple arithmetic rewrites or control-flow transformations.
+It is based on the observation that many historical compiler bugs arise from recurring constructs or subtle corner cases that are difficult to expose via mutators that are supported by existing approaches.
 By grounding the mutation logic in real-world failure scenarios, \ourtool can generate semantics-aware, feature-specific mutators that are more likely to trigger previously unseen bugs.

 To support this process, we design a structured prompt template (shown in Figure~\ref{invention-temp}) that guides the LLM to extract relevant language features from each bug report and synthesize a precise, context-aware mutation operator.
 The prompt is designed with clear functional instructions: it explicitly requires the LLM to avoid superficial edits, target well-defined code constructs, and design mutations that achieve high coverage across diverse code contexts.
 To improve generalizability, it discourages the use of ad hoc identifiers and promotes the reuse of existing code elements.